InfoSecInnovations/concierge/README.md

 ### Manual update

-`docker compose pull -f <docker-compose-file.yml>` will grab the latest versions of the Docker containers.
+`docker compose -f <docker-compose-file.yml> pull` will grab the latest versions of the Docker containers.

-`docker compose build -f <docker-compose-file.yml>` will rebuild the Docker container with the latest version of Concierge.
+`docker compose -f <docker-compose-file.yml> build` will rebuild the Docker container with the latest version of Concierge.

 Now you can reconfigure the `.env` file and relaunch the containers like in the Manual install step.